 Acknowledgments.
 The authors are grateful to Alessandro Teta for suggesting reference [27], that led to the strategy of proof for the essential self-adjointness of the pointed Laplacian on the Heisenberg group.

-The authors acknowledge that the present research is partially supported by: MIUR Grant Dipartimenti di Eccellenza (2018-2022) E11G18000350001, ANR-15-CE40-0018 project SRGI - Sub-Riemannian Geometry and Interactions, ANR-17-CE40-0007 poject QUACO - Contrôle quantique : systèmes d'EDPs et applications à l'IRM, G.N.A.M.P.A. project Problemi isoperimetrici in spazi Euclidei e non.
+The authors acknowledge the partial supported of MIUR Grant Dipartimenti di Eccellenza (2018-2022) E11G18000350001, ANR-15-CE40-0018 project SRGI - Sub-Riemannian Geometry and Interactions, ANR-17-CE40-0007 project QUACO - Contrôle quantique: systèmes d'EDPs et applications à l'IRM, G.N.A.M.P.A. project Problemi isoperimetrici in spazi Euclidei e non.
 The third author acknowledges the support received from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant No 794592.